“Culture Eats Strategy For Breakfast”

 How do you build a compelling narrative?
 We have found it originates in the answers to four essential questions that resonate with the collective:

-1. What future unites and inspires us?
+What future unites and inspires us?

-3. What indicators matter for our business or organization?
+What metrics matter for our success?

 We call that your Strategic Framework.
 It is sometimes spoken in terms of an organization’s ‘north star.’
 Seen from this perspective, culture is no longer ‘eating strategy for breakfast’ but rather, culture dictates your strategy.